Photo credit: Joan Shurtliff, courtesy of American Historical Society of Germans from Russia

 I have no problem admitting that I was a John Denver fan beginning in my college years.
 His blond hair, big grin, glasses, and down-home attitude appealed to me.
 I knew he was of German descent, but I didn’t realize he had Germans from Russia in his heritage.
 Curiosity got the best of me, and the genealogical researcher took over.

-There are some dates that should be remembered:
+There are some dates in his biography that should be remembered:

 - 1892 – Oklahoma land rush